 Almost everyone who visits Halong Bay agrees that one day of touring is not enough.
-But what exactly will you miss on a Halong Bay day trip, and is it worth it?
+But what exactly will you miss on a Halong Bay day tour, and is it worth it?

-What You’ll Miss if You go with a Halong Bay Day Trip
+What You’ll Miss if You go with a Halong Bay Day Tour

 Considering that most people will be traveling from Hanoi (or maybe Hai Phong in some cases) which takes around 4 hours of road travel, by the time you reach Halong Bay and board your cruise, you’ll probably be left with somewhere near 4 hours to explore the bay.

 Realistically, you won’t be traveling far in that space of time, and you might be limited to 1 hour to either visit one cave or go for a quick kayak session.
-Here’s what you’ll miss if you go with a Halong Bay day trip:
+Here’s what you’ll miss if you go with a Halong Bay one day tour: